Mynydd Epynt (SN 961

-There has been a Significant Name Change to a hill that is listed in the Y Pedwarau – The 400m Hills of Wales and Y Trechol – The Dominant Hills of Wales, with the summit height and position derived from initial LIDAR analysis conducted by Aled Williams and a subsequent Trimble GeoXH 6000 survey conducted by Myrddyn Phillips and Aled Williams, and the bwlch height and its location, the drop, dominance and status of the hill determined from map contour interpolation.
+There has been a Significant Name Change to a hill that is listed in the Y Pedwarau - The 400m Hills of Wales and the Y Trechol - The Dominant Hills of Wales, with the summit height, bwlch height and their locations, the drop, dominance and status of the hill derived from a Trimble GeoXH 6000 summit survey and LIDAR bwlch analysis conducted by Myrddyn Phillips.
+With the change in the listed summit height initiated by LIDAR analysis conducted by Aled Williams.

 The criteria for the two listings that this name change applies to are:

-The hill is adjoined to the Mynydd Epynt group of hills, which are situated in the south-eastern part of Mid and West Wales (Region B, Sub-Region B2), and it is positioned with the B4519 road to its north-east, and has the small community of Garth to the north and Capel Uchaf (Upper Chapel) to the south-east.
+The hill is adjoined to the Mynydd Epynt group of hills, which are situated in the central part of South Wales (Region C2, Sub-Region C2A), and it is positioned with the B4519 road to its north-east, and has the town of Llanfair-ym-Muallt (Builth Wells) towards the north-east.

-The hill appeared in the original Welsh 400m P30 list on Geoff Crowder’s v-g.me website, under the name of Mynydd Epynt, which is a prominent name on contemporary Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer maps and which is associated with this hill range.
+The hill appeared in the original Welsh 400m P30 list compiled by Myrddyn Phillips and published on Geoff Crowder’s v-g.me website, under the transposed name of Mynydd Epynt, which is a prominent name that appears on the Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer map.

-The hill was listed in the 1st edition of the Y Pedwarau published by Europeaklist in May 2013 under the name of Clepyn Melyn with an accompanying symbol giving that this name was sourced from local enquiry.
+The hill was listed in the 1st edition of the Y Pedwarau published by Europeaklist in May 2013 under the name of Clepyn Melyn, with an accompanying symbol designating that this name was sourced from local enquiry.

 The name Clepyn Melyn applies to a patch of land near to the summit of this hill, and as such this name was used for that of the hill as it was considered its main named feature.
 However, since publication of the 1st edition of Y Pedwarau by Europeaklist a number of names have been under review, including this one, and as the summit of this hill is the highest part of the entire mountain known as Mynydd Epynt this name is now preferred to that previously used.

-Therefore, the name this hill is now listed by in the Y Pedwarau – The 400m Hills of Wales and Y Trechol – The Dominant Hills of Wales is Mynydd Epynt, and this was derived from contemporary Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer maps.
+Therefore, the name this hill is now listed by in the Y Pedwarau – The 400m Hills of Wales and the Y Trechol – The Dominant Hills of Wales is Mynydd Epynt, and this was derived from the contemporary Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer map.

 The full details for the hill are: